 Whether you’re a visitor or resident in desperate need of rest and relaxation, you certainly won’t regret booking a session at one of London’s best spa hotels.
-Where a pool and a treatment room once sufficed, the growing wellness trend means patrons are now looking for more immersive spa experiences and luckily these luxury London residences have answered the call; offering a sanctuary from the hustle and bustle of the streets above.
-Here’s our pick of the best spa hotels to book on your next visit to London.
+Where a pool and a treatment room once sufficed, the growing wellness trend means patrons are now looking for more immersive spa experiences.
+Luckily these luxury London residences have answered the call.
+Here’s our pick of the best spa hotels in the capital.

 There may not actually be a spa at this Paddington-based wellness retreat, but you’ll feel enveloped in its soothing ambience from the moment you step through its doors.
 Soft curves, deep blue interiors and pinewood furniture are lit by angelic halo-lights, instilling a homely atmosphere that’s enriched by activities including yoga, guided nature walks and morning meditation classes.
 Get lost in a book in the cosy confines of the library, or head to the infrared sauna to warm your body from the inside out.